-Management's Discussion & Analysis
+Management's Discussion & Analysis July 31, 2021

-April 30, 2021

-This Management's Discussion and Analysis ("MD&A") of Zenith Capital Corp.'s ("Zenith" or the "Company") operations and financial position should be read in conjunction with the audited consolidated financial statements and the notes thereto for the years ended April 30, 2021 and 2020.
+This Management's Discussion and Analysis ("MD&A") of Zenith Capital Corp.'s ("Zenith" or the "Company") operations and financial position should be read in conjunction with the unaudited condensed interim consolidated financial statements and the notes thereto for the three months ended July 31, 2021 and 2020 and the audited consolidated financial statements and the notes thereto and the Management's Discussion and Analysis for the years ended April 30, 2021 and 2020.
 Our financial statements have been prepared by management in accordance with International Financial Reporting Standards ("IFRS") and comprise Zenith and its wholly-owned subsidiaries, Zenith Epigenetics Ltd. and Zenith Epigenetics Inc. An advisory with respect to the use of non-IFRS measures is set out in this MD&A under "Non-IFRS Measures".
 All amounts in the following MD&A are stated in US dollars unless otherwise stated.
 References to "we", "us" or "our" mean Zenith unless the context otherwise requires.